themoritz/herculus/doc/docs/guides/app.md

 ![Add a new table](app/new-table.png)

 Our first table will be the collection of clients that we work for, so we will call it _Clients_.
-After you press enter, the newly created table will be created and opened.
+After you press enter, the table will be created and opened.
 Naturally, every table consists of _columns_ and _rows_.
 We can add rows or columns by pressing the bottom left or top right plus icons, respectively.
 In our case,

 * each row will correspond to one of our clients
 * each column will correspond to an attribute that a client has.